blouyakis/emt_basic/module_3_test.md

 ### Q13 🟢
 **Front**
-BEST shock sequence for patient in ventricular tachycardia?
+Which of the following BEST describes an appropriate shock sequence for the patient in ventricular tachycardia?
 · Shock×4 · Shock×3 then pulse check · Shock/pulse check alternating · **Shock ➜ 2 min CPR ➜ re-analyze ➜ shock if indicated**

 **Back**
-**Answer:** Current AED/ACLS sequence.
+**Answer:** Shock, 2 minutes of CPR, reanalyze, shock again if indicated.

 ---

 ### Q14 🟢
 **Front**
-Preparing AED, you feel a lump below right clavicle (pacemaker).
-How modify pad placement?
+You are preparing a patient in cardiac arrest for an AED when you palpate a small lump below the patient's right clavicle.
+How should this modify your placement of the AED?
 · Standard placement · Place over abdomen · Don’t use AED · **Pads several inches away from device**

 **Back**